 How it helps:

-- Dual stereo speakers and audio amplifiers for louder, clearer sound
+- Stereo speakers and audio amplifiers for louder, clearer sound

 - Google Assistant is there to help with all of your tasks, easily launchable by the tap of a button or by saying “Ok Google”